Chrome Dreams II

-Chrome Dreams II is the 28th studio album by Canadian-American musician Neil Young.
-The album was released on October 23, 2007 as a double LP and as a single CD.
-The album name references Chrome Dreams, a legendary Neil Young album from 1977 that had originally been scheduled for release but was shelved in favor of American Stars 'N Bars.
+Chrome Dreams II is the 30th studio album by Canadian-American musician Neil Young.
+The album was released on October 23, 2007, as a double LP and as a single CD.
+The album name references Chrome Dreams, a legendary Neil Young album from 1977 that had originally been scheduled for release but was shelved in favor of American Stars 'n Bars.

-The album debuted on the U.S. Billboard 200 chart at number 11, selling about 54,000 copies in its first week.
+The album debuted on the US Billboard 200 chart at number 11, selling about 54,000 copies in its first week.
 In addition, the song "No Hidden Path" was nominated for a Grammy Award for Best Solo Rock Vocal Performance at the 51st Grammy Awards, 2009.